astroumd/lmtoy/docs/wishlist.md

 ## RSR

-For RSR there are already two formats.
+For RSR there are already two formats for a masking/blanking file.
+They are closely related, and how a rather fine grained approach to masking:

 1.  rsr_driver.py uses the --rfile file, which is an ascii file, with comma separated obsnum,chassis,band integers.  obsnum can also be a range by using a dash between